imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/07-the-strongest-principle-of-the-blogs-growth-lies-in-the-human-choice-to-deploy-it.md

 ## Build Hugo With GitHub Action

 It is time to put our blog on the internet.
-[Source code](https://github.com/imomaliev/blog) is stored on GitHub so hosting it on the [GitHub Pages](https://pages.github.com) seems like easiest way to achive that.
-Good starting point will be just using [official Hugo docs](https://gohugo.io/hosting-and-deployment/hosting-on-github).
+[Source code](https://github.com/imomaliev/blog) is stored on GitHub, so hosting it on the [GitHub Pages](https://pages.github.com) seems like the easiest way to achieve that.
+A good starting point will be just using [official Hugo docs](https://gohugo.io/hosting-and-deployment/hosting-on-github).

-My plan is to use my own domain name instead of provided one and also we will need to configure our workflow to properly build TailwindCSS which is used in this project.
+We will need to configure our workflow to properly build TailwindCSS which is used in this project, and also I would like to use my own domain name instead of provided one.

 ### Workflow from example

-Documentation provides example workflow file that uses [GitHub Actions for Hugo](https://github.com/marketplace/actions/hugo-setup) action in the "Build Hugo With GitHub Action" section.
-It is ok to use it, but I will use combination of 2 examples from [GitHub Actions for Hugo's README](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-create-your-workflow) because it has [example for projects using PostCSS](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-workflow-for-autoprefixer-and-postcss-cli).
+Documentation provides an example workflow file that uses [GitHub Actions for Hugo](https://github.com/marketplace/actions/hugo-setup) action in the "Build Hugo With GitHub Action" section.
+It is ok to use it, but I will use combination of 2 examples ([1](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-create-your-workflow), [2](https://github.com/peaceiris/actions-hugo#%EF%B8%8F-workflow-for-autoprefixer-and-postcss-cli)) from GitHub Actions for Hugo's README because it has one for projects using PostCSS.

 <!-- https://github.com/prettier/prettier/issues/7666 -->
 <!-- prettier-ignore -->